Jh1ps/telegram_evm_bot/README.md

 # telegram_evm_bot
-A functional bot that conects evm blockchain trades to a telegram bot.
-Also allows diferent functions like sell and buy limit.
+A functional bot that conects evm blockchain to a telegram bot.
+Especially for trading on chain, allowing diferent functions like sell and buy limit.